This page contains information about playing in orchestra@uwaterloo. We welcome new players!

 Later in the summer everyone in our database will receive an email about signing up for fall term orchestra.

 Each term begins with an open rehearsal where everyone who is interested in joining (including former members) comes to read through some of the repertoire planned for the term.
 For new players this is your chance to check out the level of the orchestra.
-Auditions start after the open rehearsal on January 11 (which takes place at REV) and the following day at Conrad Grebel University College.
+Auditions start after the open rehearsal on May 10 (which takes place at Conrad Grebel University College).
 Please make sure to sign up for a time slot, especially if you are a new player.

 New players often ask what playing level the orchestra expects.
 In general, it is helpful to have a background that includes private lessons and some years of playing in an orchestra or a good band.
 If you have a keen interest, willingness to practice, and preferably some orchestral experience, we suggest you come to the open rehearsal to see for yourself.
 You can listen to selected orchestra recordings on the recordings page.